kchu100/SQL/README.md

 standard programming language that is designed specifically for storing and managing the data
 in the relational database management system (RDBMS) using all kinds of data operations.

+**Indexes** are used to retrieve data from the database more quickly.
+Users can not see indexes.
+They are just used to speed up searches/queries.

 Tables are 0-indexed
 -----------------------------***SQL Commands***---------------------------------
 ***Data Definition Language (DDL):*** used to define the structure that holds the data